Love Is the Name

-"Love Is the Name" is the debut single by American recording artist Sofia Carson.
+"Love Is the Name" is the debut single by American singer and actress Sofia Carson.
 It was written and produced by Steve Mac, with additional songwriting by Ina Wroldsen.
 The song was released on April 7, 2016, by Hollywood and Republic Records.
 An official remix featuring Colombian reggaeton singer J Balvin was also released on the same day.
-"Love Is the Name" is an interpolation of Austrian band Opus' 1984 single "Live Is Life", which was the main inspiration behind its production.
+"Love Is the Name" includes an interpolation of Austrian band Opus' 1984 single "Live Is Life", which was the main inspiration behind its production.

 Commercially, it reached the top forty on the Latin Pop Songs and Tropical Songs component charts of Billboard in the United States, and peaked inside the top thirty in Poland.
 The song's accompanying music video, directed by Hannah Lux Davis, portrays Carson dancing in the sunset on a beach and in a luxurious mansion.
 To further promote the song, Carson performed it on the 2016 Radio Disney Music Awards.
-It is a part of Carson's self-titled first studio album (2022)'s Japanese release.
+It was later included as a bonus track on the Japanese CD edition of Carson's 2022 self-titled debut studio album.